How Much Does a Roof Wrap Cost?

 ItemCostNotes

-Vinyl film (5ft x 6ft section)$40 to $90Entry cast vinyl — enough for most sedan roofs
+Vinyl film (5ft x 6ft section)$40 to $90Entry cast vinyl, enough for most sedan roofs

-Isopropyl alcohol + microfiber$8 to $15Surface prep — do not skip this step
+Isopropyl alcohol + microfiber$8 to $15Surface prep.
+Do not skip this step.

-Total (first time)$105 to $210Includes tools you will keep
+Total (first time)$105 to $210Includes tools

 Frequently Asked Questions